AsaiAshita/Amazon-Price-Tracker/README.md

 # Features
 This script comes bundled with various features, such as:
-- A local database storing many relevant details of each product
+- A local database storing many relevant details for each product
 - The possibility of providing a file with multiple Amazon links to be inserted in the database, instead of having to execute the script individually for each one of them
 - A series of commands to actively manage your local database
 - Automatically updates the lowest ever seen price whenever you execute the script, telling you precisely when such value was seen
-- A local price chart of every product in the database
+- A local price chart for every product in the database
 - The ability to print such a price chart directly in the terminal (and the ability to tinker with how the plots look)...
 ![Example of how plot in the terminal looks](./terminal_plot_example.png)
 - ...or of looking at more information using the bundled dashboard!